Maximum of the characteristic polynomial of the Ginibre ensemble: Proof of the lower--bound

 \subsection{Gaussian multiplicative chaos}

 Let $\G$ be the Gaussian free field (GFF) on $\D$ with free boundary conditions.
 That is, $\G$ is a Gaussian process taking values in the space of Schwartz distributions with covariance kernel:

 Up to a factor of $1/\pi$, the RHS of \eqref{cov3} is the Green's function\footnote{We chose this unusual normalization in order to match with formula \eqref{Psicov}.} for the Laplace operator $-\Delta$ on $\C$.
-Because of the singularity of the kernel \eqref{cov3} on the diagonal, $\G$ is called a \emph{log--correlated field} and it cannot be defined pointwise.
+Because of the singularity of the kernel \eqref{cov3} on the diagonal, $\G$ is called a \emph{log-correlated field} and it cannot be defined pointwise.
 In general, $\G$ is interpreted as a random distribution valued in a Sobolev space $H^{-\alpha}(\D)$ for any $\alpha>0$, \cite{Aru}.
-In particular, with a mollifier $\phi$ as above, for any $\epsilon>0$, we can view
+In particular, for any mollifier $\phi$ as above and any $\epsilon>0$, we view

 as a regularization of $\G$.